 Most of the people we have met here have been friendly at least at first, although most seem hesitant to truly welcome us.
 Most don’t seem to want to be friends.
 I’m still trying to figure that one out.
 I have heard a few interesting explanations so far!

-I wrote quite a bit about making friends here in my new memoir, out now!
+I wrote quite a bit about making friends here in my new memoir.
 When asked whether it was OK to write about how others have treated you, Anne Lamott said,